The United Kingdom is a land of many accents as it is actually composed of four countries: England, Northern Ireland, Scotland, and Wales.

 - Time Zone: GMT

-The U.K. is the world’s seventh largest economy and the third largest in Europe after Germany and France.
+The U.K. is the world’s sixth-largest economy and the second-largest in Europe after Germany.
 As far as history shows us, they’re a force to reckon with.
 After all, it is Britain that started the Industrial Revolution.The U.K. also had the world’s largest empire back in the day.
 So for the past 300 years or so, the U.K. has been a relevant world power.
 Now that’s what you call consistency!

 In terms of trade, England is a net importer of goods with a consistent trade deficit.